 Testing and injecting: make sure you have access to a place where you feel comfortable and where hygiene is not an issue – some people do this at their desks, or in the canteen, while some prefer a more private area

 Pens and medication: if you inject medication, it will probably make you feel more comfortable if you keep a spare pen at work in case you forget or lose yours.
 If you need to keep medication in a fridge, make sure it is well labelled with the contents and your name – there may be two or more patients with diabetes using the same fridge, so this will help to avoid medication errors.
 Let everyone know what it is so that it doesn’t get thrown away by mistake.
 You should also make sure that you use the medication up before the expiry date.
-Remember, insulin can usually only be used for a maximum of 4 weeks, whether at room temperature (not above 300C) or in a fridge (20C to 80C) once you have started the cartridge or the vial; otherwise, check the expiry date
+Remember insulin is only good for 28–42 days, depending on the insulin, once you have started the cartridge or the vial

-Although you probably don’t consider yourself to have a disability, workers with diabetes will often be protected by provisions in the relevant disability law for each country.
+Although you probably don’t consider yourself to have a disability, workers with diabetes will often be protected by the relevant disability law for each country.

 The International Diabetes Federation (IDF) is a global organisation promoting diabetes care and prevention worldwide.
-It has developed the first ever Charter of Rights for people with diabetes, which contains key statements relating to employment.
+It developed the first ever Charter of Rights for people with diabetes, which?contains key statements relating to employment.
 Many countries have also developed a similar charter for people living with diabetes.

 be treated fairly in employment and career progression while acknowledging that there are certain occupations where identifiable risks may limit the employment of people with diabetes

 be fully supported in... ...workplaces and be given time to attend medical appointments, as well as the time and privacy to self-test and administer medicines in a clean and safe environment